Psychology, Mental Health & Telehealth Services

 9. How do I know a clinician is accredited?

-Registration and accreditation are important in the mental health field, which is why we ensure that all of our clinicians are accredited.
+Registration and accreditation are a vital part of regulation in the mental health field, ensuring public safety.
+This includes the legal right to use titles such as psychologist and mental health social worker.
+We ensure that all of our clinicians are registered, accredited and legally entitled to use their professional title.
 You can check the accreditation of our psychologists at Australian Health Practitioner Regulation Agency (AHPRA) and mental health social workers at Australian Association of Social Workers (AASW).

 10. How do I know the clinicians skills are up to date?